chrisrenga/electron-hid-reader/README.md

 ## App Icon

 You can change the default app icon, by placing a 1024x1024 pixel image inside the `appIcon` folder called `icon.png`.

 To regenerate your app icon, call:

 ```
 yarn electron:icon
 ```

+git tag v0.2.5
+git push && git push --tags